 We are interested in contributions from all relevant disciplines as well as transdisciplinary contributions, which can contribute to a deeper understanding of what needs to be put in place and how, to ensures the contribution of business and finance to securing the social foundation for all of humanity within planetary boundaries.

 Prospective presenters are invited to submit a proposal, comprising the title, an abstract of a maximum of 1,000 words, a brief biographical statement of up to 200 words, and the presenter's contact information.
 Submissions to this call for papers may be lodged at this website.

-- The submission deadline is 10 January 2019, although earlier submissions are encouraged.
+- The submission deadline has been extended to 20 January 2019, although earlier submissions are encouraged.

 The organisers are not able to offer funds for travel or accommodation.
 However, no registration fee is charged for conference participants, whether giving a presentation or just attending.
 Refreshments and lunch will be provided for all participants, and presenters will be invited to a speakers’ dinner, free of charge.

 The conference is a part of the project Realizing Corporate Sustainability in a Globalized World (RealSusty), funded by the UC Berkeley Peder Sather Center for Advanced Study, and organised by RealSusty together with the SMART Project and the Center for Responsible Business